Elisassa/Code-Formatter-Advisor/README.md

 # Code-Formatter-Advisor

-Code-Formatter-Advisor is a command-line tool designed to provide code formatting and improvement suggestions.
-It analyzes your code and recommends changes to enhance readability, consistency, and adherence to best practices.
+Code-Formatter-Advisor is a command-line tool that leverages GroqCloud API to analyze code and provide formatting improvement suggestions.
+It offers a streamlined interface for specifying input files, customizing outputs, and enhancing code readability and consistency.
+The tool supports multiple programming languages and integrates seamlessly into your workflow by delivering suggestions directly in the terminal or saving them to a file.

 ## 📜Description